llawlaw23/Food_Production_Analysis/README.md

 The main goals of this project are to answer key business questions, including:

-- Which foods have the highest greenhouse gas emissions per kilogram?
+- Which foods have the highest greenhouse gas emissions per 100g of Protein?

 - How does land use differ between plant-based and animal-based foods?